Have you ever wondered what it is like to climb the Half Dome cables? Did you even know that hiking Half Dome was something you could do?

 At 10 am we were staring up at Half Dome.
 With our early morning start and fast hiking pace (yes, even with kids) we got here before the main crowds arrived.

 Until 2010, Half Dome could be hiked without a permit.
 If you see photos from this time, there would literally be hundreds of people clinging to the cables.
 This created a dangerous situation, with too many people precariously hanging onto the cables.
 One wrong move could mean disaster.
-In fact, 20 people have died climbing Half Dome, either from falling off the cables, having a heart attack, being struck by lightning, or from failed base jumps.
+In fact, more than 20 people have died climbing Half Dome, either from falling off the cables, having a heart attack, being struck by lightning, or from failed base jumps.

 Now, with the permit system in place, the number of people on Half Dome is much more manageable.
 Still, it helps to get here early, not only to avoid the crowds but also to avoid afternoon thunderstorms.
 Half Dome is NOT a place you want to be in rain, thunder and lightning.